modmore/docs/en/01_Agenda/v1/07_FAQ.md

 ## I can't use my own daterange format in the lexicon or in the snippet properties

 |The format string has to use exactly 7 parts separated by `|`.
 The description|
-of the formatting rules could be found below the placeholder descriptions on the [AgendaList](04_Snippets/01_AgendaList#range-placeholder-format) snippet description.
+of the formatting rules can be found below the placeholder descriptions on the [AgendaList](04_Snippets/01_AgendaList#range-placeholder-format) snippet description.